fatalaijon/ku-polls/README.md

 Brief Instructions:

 1. Copy `sample.env` to `.env` and edit the settings.
-2. Create a virtualenv: `virtualenv env`
+2. Create a virtualenv: `python -m venv env`
+   - Or create it using the virtualenv extension: `virtualenv env`
 3. Activate the virtualenv and run `pip install -r requirements.txt`
-4. Perform migrations and create database: `python manage.my migrate`
+4. Perform migrations and create a database: `python manage.my migrate`
-5. Add polls and users to database: `python manage.py loaddata polls users`
+5. Add polls and users to the database: `python manage.py loaddata polls users`

 ## Running the Application

-1. Start the server in the virtualenv.
+1. Start the server in the virtual env.
    ```
-   # activate the virtualenv on Linux and MacOS
+   # Activate the virtual env on Linux and MacOS
    source env/bin/activate
-   # on MS Windows, use:
+   # Or, on MS Windows:
    env\Scripts\activate

    # run the django server